 A Cancellation may be needed in order for a trademark applicant to register their trademark.
 Sometimes, the USPTO will refuse a trademark application because of an existing trademark registration.
 If that is the case, the applicant may look at whether the registration being cited by the USPTO can be cancelled because of various reasons.

-On the other hand, if you recieve a Petition to Cancel against a trademark that you own, contact an attorney to discuss the case and go over your options and start to develop a personalized plan moving forward.
+On the other hand, if you receive a Petition to Cancel against a trademark that you own, contact an attorney to discuss the case and go over your options and start to develop a personalized plan moving forward.